AlirezaAccelerates/The-2023-Pediatric-Sepsis-Challenge/evaluation-20xx/README.md

-# Scoring code for the George B. Moody PhysioNet Challenge 20xx
+# Scoring code for The 2023 Pediatric Sepsis Challenge

-This repository contains the Python and MATLAB evaluation code for the George B. Moody PhysioNet Challenge 20xx.
+This repository contains the Python and MATLAB evaluation code for The 2023 Pediatric Sepsis Challenge.

-The `evaluate_model` script evaluates the outputs of your models using the evaluation metric that is described on the [webpage](https://physionetchallenges.org/20x/) for the 20xx Challenge.
+The `evaluate_model` script evaluates the outputs of your models using the evaluation metric that is described on the [webpage](https://physionetchallenges.org/20x/) for the 2023 Challenge.
 This script reports multiple evaluation metrics, so check the [scoring section](https://physionetchallenges.org/20xx/#scoring) of the webpage to see how we evaluate and rank your models.

 ## Python